 Get good at forecasting regret

 People are bad at forecasting regret.
 They will take on debt to redo their kitchen without realizing the cost to their future selves.

 People chase happiness and they leverage debt to try and get themselves there.
 When you optimize for happiness you neglect to realize that pain cannot be avoided.
-Without it there is no happiness.
+Without it, there is no happiness.

-People too often refuse to leverage technology to their advantage; or they do it in ineffective ways.
+People too often refuse to leverage technology to their advantage, or they do it in ineffective ways.
 You have a trillion little workers in your pocket waiting to do your bidding.
 What tasks or projects are you going to have them working on?
 Flashing mindless moving pictures in front of your face?
 Or, Eliminate hours of mindless tasks.

 Planning does not mean one should not live in the moment.
 Be afraid of turning 80 with no income and no savings.

-Perennial cash flow is more important savings.
+Perennial cash flow is more important than savings.

-The problem with financial professionals are the fees.
-Even if they don't charge a percentage (even 1% charge could be 25% of your money) they are making money on the back end, on the funds they put you in which has all sorts of fees and charges.
-There's always a hidden fee.
+The problem with financial professionals is the fees.
+Even if they don’t charge a percentage (even 1% charge could be 25% of your money) they are making money on the back end, on the funds they put you in which has all sorts of fees and charges.
+There’s always a hidden fee.
 The cost over time is exponential.

-You have two paths to choose from: 1) build a career, or 2) build value for others.
+You have two paths to choose from 1) build a career, or 2) build value for others.